awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-getting-started-with-rest-apis.md

 Now you'll see a **/ – GET – Method Execution** pane:

-![\[API Gateway Method Execution pane\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-get-method-execution-boxes.png)
+![\[API Gateway method execution pane\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-get-method-execution-boxes.png)

 The **Method Execution** pane contains these items, in clockwise order:
 + **Client**: This box represents the client \(browser or app\) that calls your API's `GET` method\.
 If you choose the **Test** link and then choose **Test**, this simulates a `GET` request from a client\.